 If you work in primary care, geriatric and palliative care are ~going~ to be part of your landscape.
 And because the number of people over age 55 grew by 27% between 2010-2020, maximizing your scope of practice for these specialties is just straight up pragmatic.

 Enter: Geripal.
 Hosted by Eric Widera, MD, and Alex Smith, MD, this podcast covers everything from the realities of caregiving to the latest in pharmacology for geriatric patients.

 Deadly.
 Funny.
 Professionally relevant.

 This Podcast Will Kill You dives into the biology of infectious diseases, from common to rare.
 The hosts?
 Two epidemiologists who bypassed academia to join the wild world of podcasting.

 And you know what?
 I’m so glad they did.
 The hosts are incredibly skilled at doing something rare in the scientific and healthcare communities: Breaking down complex information in a way that makes you feel like you ACTUALLY understand it.

-What’s your favorite podcast these days?
+What’s your favorite nurse practitioner podcast these days?
 We’d love to hear about it.

 If you liked this post, check out the Ultimate Resource Guide for the New NP, a free guide with all our favorite resources.